Gideon Haigh: Career

 Haigh has been critical of what he regards as the deification of Sir Donald Bradman and "the cynical exploitation of his name by the mediocre and the greedy".
 He did so in a September 1998 article in Wisden Cricket Monthly entitled "Sir Donald Brandname".
 Haigh has been critical of Bradman's biographer Roland Perry, writing in The Australian that Perry's biography was guilty of "glossing over or ignoring anything to Bradman's discredit".

 Haigh won the John Curtin Prize for Journalism in the Victorian Premier's Literary Awards in 2006 for his essay "Information Idol: How Google is making us stupid", which was published in The Monthly magazine.
 He asserted that the quality of discourse could suffer as a source of information's worth is judged by Google according to its previous degree of exposure to the status quo.
 He believes the pool of information available to those using Google as their sole avenue of inquiry is inevitably limited and possibly compromised due to covert commercial influences.

 Haigh blogged on the 2009 Ashes series for The Wisden Cricketer.

 Haigh addressed the tenth Bradman Oration in Melbourne on 24 October 2012.
 He delivered the inaugural Jack Marsh History Lecture in 2015 at the Sydney Cricket Ground on "How Victor Trumper Changed Cricket Forever".

+Haigh was co-presenter of the Cricket, Et Cetera podcast for The Australian with fellow cricket journalist Peter Lalor, however The Australian management ended both presenters' involvement with the podcast when Haigh left the newspaper after the 2023 Ashes series.
+Lalor and Haigh have reunited their partnership in a new independent podcast and Substack website called Cricket Et Al.

+In March 2024, Haigh was flown to Israel by the Australia/Israel & Jewish Affairs Council (AIJAC), and wrote about his experiences there in an essay entitled "Highways to a war".

 Personal life

-While at the University of Melbourne, Haigh was a resident at Trinity College from 1984.
+Haigh was a resident at Trinity College from 1984, although he did not study at university.
 Haigh lives in Melbourne with his family.
 Haigh's partner from 2002 to 2005 was Sally Warhaft, who edited The Monthly until April 2009.
 Haigh stated that he would not write for The Monthly after Warhaft's controversial departure.
-The writer Caroline Overington is his partner now.